The Distribution of Permutation Matrix Entries Under Randomized Basis: Limiting distribution of a single entry

 \section{Limiting distribution of a single entry}

 In this section, we start by showing that a single scaled matrix entry of $MP M^T$ converges in distribution to a standard normal distribution.
-Later sections will consider joint distributions of the matrix entries.
+The next section will consider the distribution of linear combinations of multiple matrix entries.

 Note that the distribution of $MP M^T$ where $P$ is random can be thought of as a mixture of distributions of $MP M^T$ where $P$ is a fixed permutation matrix.
 Thus, we first assume $P$ is fixed.
 If $P$ is similar to another permutation matrix $Q$ via an orthogonal transformation $V$, i.e. $P = VQV^T$, then $MP M^T = (MV)Q(MV)^T \buildrel d \over = MQM^T$.
 Thus, the distribution of $MPM^T$ only depends on the cycle type of the permutation matrix $P$.